uwbiot/IPv6OverBluetoothLowEnergyMesh/README.md

     3. To see only critical errors, choose the Error level.

 If you do this before starting the driver, you can see what it does as it starts up.
 Otherwise, if the driver is already running, TraceView will just start showing what the driver is doing at the moment.
 If you interact with the driver by using the DriverTest app or by using the packet processing app, you can watch the output illustrate the steps the driver is taking.

+Try experimenting with the DriverTest app to exercise the driver's capabilities.
+Change the *Border Router* registry key (described above) to **1**, then try the commands to manipulate the white list and mesh list.
+You can see it working by watching the output and examining the child keys under the main parameters key.

 ### Configure the Raspberry Pi 3s/IoT node devices